 An application for professional employment should include the following documents to be considered complete.
 Most documents may be attached to the application or mailed directly to the Human Resources Office.

 - Transcripts from all credit granting colleges and universities.
 (For those applying for teaching positions)

 - Teaching/administrative license and other materials that might assist in the hiring process.

 Classified Exempt & Classified Hourly Staff

 We are in need of exceptional individuals who would be willing to help impact student lives when the regular classroom teacher is absent.
 There is more than one way to qualify as a substitute teacher.
 You may apply if you hold a Kansas teaching license.
 You’re eligible for an emergency substitute license if you have a college degree or at least 60 college hours.
+If you do not have at least 60 college credits, please contact the Human Resources Office to discuss alternative options.
 You will work in a variety of classrooms with different groups of students.
-Substitute teachers are paid $90 per day.
+Substitute teachers are paid $125 per day.
 If a substitute teacher is continuously in one assignment for 20 consecutive days, the pay rate shall follow the beginning teacher base salary for future continuous work in that position and shall become retroactive to the first day of that particular assignment.

 Contact Ana Bailon at 620-341-2330 or firstname.lastname@example.org to have your questions answered.